 Delay Aversion and ADHD: Why Waiting Feels Like Torture

 Ever feel restless in a meeting or line and want to bolt?
 That’s not impatience, it’s delay aversion.In this Research Recap with William Curb from Hacking Your ADHD, Skye explores new research showing how delay aversion connects boredom, frustration, and inattention in ADHD.
 Together they dig into how the brain’s reward system makes waiting harder and what you can do to make it easier.What we cover:What delay aversion actually means for ADHDWhy ADHD brains overvalue instant rewardsThe neuroscience behind frustration and focusHow boredom fuels distraction and impulsive behaviorStrategies to make waiting time more productiveWant more of Will’s work?
 Go check out HackingYourADHD.com or subscribe to his YouTube channelP.S.
-If you feel like the bottleneck in your business and life feels like chaos, Click here to take the Focused Balanced Growth Quiz.
-We’ll discuss your struggles and explore systems to support you to grow without the overwhelm.
+If you can’t get traction in your business and every day brings more unfinished tasks, click here to apply for a call with me.
+We’ll outline your goals and identify an ADHD-friendly system to help you build momentum and grow revenue before Christmas.

 Navigate each day in an ADHD-friendly way – with research-backed strategies, real-life experiences and expert advice.
 Each week, UO founder Skye Waterson chats with expert guests, reviews the latest ADHD research, takes your questions and offers practical support to help you move past whatever may be holding you back.
 Skye Waterson is a former academic turned coach, podcast host, and founder of an international ADHD support service, Unconventional Organisation.
 After getting a surprise ADHD diagnosis in the first year of her PhD, Skye turned her struggles into research-based strategies.
 She researched and wrote over 50 articles with a combined readership of 250,000+ and then began her next phase of disseminating these strategies around the world.
 After being invited to share her strategies with the New Zealand Security Intelligence Service (NZSIS) in 2022, Skye has supported late-diagnosed healthcare professionals, professors, lawyers, reporters, fortune 500 directors, and entrepreneurs.
 She crafted her vision for Unconventional Organisation after realizing how few personalized ADHD strategies were available for adults following her diagnosis.